isaacchau/x11vnc-desktop/README.md

+ - Added Citrix Workspace
+ - Aim to workaround on using Citirx Workspace on my Pixelbook GO

 # Docker/Singularity Image for Ubuntu with X11 and VNC

 This repository offers a Docker/Singularity image for Ubuntu with X11 and VNC.
 It can be useful in delivering a unified environment for teaching programming classes, demonstrating graphical user interface, developing and debugging software programs (such as using `Visual Studio Code`), and visualizing simultion results on high-performance computing (HPC) platforms (such as using `ParaView`).
 It shares some similarity to [fcwu/docker-ubuntu-vnc-desktop](https://github.com/fcwu/docker-ubuntu-vnc-desktop), but with several enhancements on security and features, especially for software developers and HPC users: